ytaa2021/MLSoccerPredictions/README.md

 <p align="center">
   <em>Figure 3: Goals Scored Loss Graph</em>
 </p>
-one can see that validation loss is lower than training loss, which looks like our model performs slighly better on data it has not seen before.
+one can see that validation loss is lower than training loss.
 However, the y-axis scale is a bit misleading, and these two graphs are nearly on top of each other.
 Rerunning the model for 1000 epochs generates the following graph,

 <!-- ![Figure 4.
 Simple Loss Graph](1000Epochs.png) -->
 <p align="center">